MarcManiez/Intro-to-Rust/class-outline.md

 # Enumerables & Pattern Matching

-Pattern matching and enumerables are not unique to Rust, but they are used rarely enough that they are worth pointing out.
-When combined, these two features open a whole new world of control flow, making `if`s and `else`s somewhat of a rare occurrence.
+Pattern matching and enumerables are not unique to Rust, but they are rare enough in computer languages that they are worth pointing out.
+When combined, these two features open a whole new world of control flow, making `if`s and `else`s the exception rather than the norm.

 ## Enumerables